neilbrown/edlib/README.md

 interact between different modules even in the same language.

 All commands receive the same types of arguments and produce an integer result.
+The arguments include two panes (“home” and “focus”), two marks (“mark” and “mark2”), three strings (“key”, “str”, “str2”), two numbers (“num” and “num2”), a co-ordinate pair (“x”, “y”) and two commands (“comm1” and “comm2”).
-The arguments include two panes, two marks, three strings, two numbers, two co-ordinate pairs and one command.
-Extra result values can be effected by passing them to a call to the “command” argument - i.e the command can be used as a call-back.
+Extra result values can be effected by passing them to a call to the “comm2” argument - i.e the command can be used as a call-back.

-Commands can be used internally to a module and externally for communication between modules.
-Externally visible commands appear primarily in two sorts of places.
-Each “pane” has a command which performs all the actions required of, or provided by, that pane.
-A pane may also maintain a set of commands with assigned names that are provided to it from elsewhere.
-In particular the root pane maintains a set of global named commands.
+Each “pane” has a dedicate command which handles messages sent to the pane, as will be described later.
+Commands can also be passed to other commands, which can either call them directly (like the call-back mentioned above) or store them for later use, or both.

-Two of the arguments provided to a command have very special meanings.
+Three of the arguments provided to a command have very special meanings.
 One of the strings, known as “key”, identifies what action should be performed.
-For commands that have been assigned a name, the “key” string passed will always be exactly the name by which the command was found.
-For commands which are assigned to a pane, the “key” could be anything.
-The command must determine if it understands that key.
-If it does it should perform the action (possibly calling some other command internally).
-If not it should return 0.
-This return code usually causes the caller to look elsewhere for a command to perform the desired action.

-The other special argument is one of the panes, called “home”.
-This always identifies the pane in which the command was found, either as a dedicated “pane” command or as a named command.
+The pane handler will normal use this key to select some other command to actually handle the message.
+Other commands may ignore the key, or use it however they please.

+When a message is sent to a pane and the handler command is called, the “home” argument is set to the pane, so it acts a bit like the “self” argument in some object-oriented languages.
 One of the primary uses of “home” is to access “home->data” which a private data structure owned by the pane.
 The command associated with a particular pane is typically the only code which can understand the data.

+Finally the “comm1” argument passed to a command always identifies exactly the command that is being run.  “comm1” is a pointer to a structure containing a pointer to the function being called.
+This structure can be embedded is some other data structure which contains context for the command.
+This context might be read-only, to refine the behaviour of the command, or read/write to provide storage for the command to use.
+For example, the call-back commands described earlier are normally embedded in a data structure that can store the extra values to return.

 Apart from the return value of zero which indicates “command not understood”, a command can return a positive result on success or a negative result indicating lack of success.
-In particular, “-1” is a generic failure return code, and “-2” indicates that the command will complete asynchronously.
-Commands only return this if they are specifically documented to do say.
-It is usually only relevant if a callback was passed as the “command” argument and it indicates that the callback has not yet been called, but otherwise no error has been detected.
-(Actually, async commands are purely theoretical, so details are likely to change).
+Known error codes include:

+- Enoarg : missing argument
+- Einval : some wrong with the context of the request
+- Esys : request makes sense, but didn't work
+- Enosup: request makes sense, but isn't allowed for some reason
+- Efail:  This is similar to Esys - I need to clarify the difference if there is one.
+- Efalse: Not really an error, just a Boolean status
+- Enotarget: Similar to zero, but no more parents are attempted.

 Panes
 -----